kunal7042/Ecommerce-Sales-Dashboard/README.md

 3. **Interact with Visuals**: Use the interactive features of Power BI to filter and drill down into specific data points for more detailed analysis.

-## Project Structure
-- /data: Contains sample data files used for the project.
-- /dashboard: Contains the Power BI .pbix file.
-- /docs: Documentation and additional resources.